 When you compare airfares between the two, make sure you factor in the cost of transportation to your ultimate destination.
 For example, if you are staying in Phuket you need to account for the additional costs of getting to Phuket from Bangkok to make a fair comparison.

-You would have the additional cost of ground transportation from Suvarnabhumi Airport in Bangkok to Don Mueang Airport in Bangkok.
-Most domestic flights to and from Bangkok depart and arrive from Don Mueang while International flights usually depart and arrive from Suvarnabhumi.
-You also have to add the cost of a domestic flight from Bangkok to Phuket to get the total cost of flying into each airport.
+Using the Bangkok to Phuket example, you would have the additional cost of ground transportation from Suvarnabhumi Airport in Bangkok to Don Mueang Airport if not departing to Phuket from Suvarnabhumi.
+Most domestic flights to and from Bangkok depart and arrive from Don Mueang while International flights from the United States usually depart and arrive from Suvarnabhumi.
+Then you have to add the cost of a domestic flight from Bangkok to Phuket to get the total cost of flying into (BKK) vs. (HKT).
 Domestic flights in Thailand are relatively inexpensive usually $75 or less per person.
 The exception being flights to Koh Samui.

 Consider Being Flexible With Your Travel Dates